Frankiescott788/codetribe-mongodb/README.md

 ## Project Overview

-The Library Management System (LMS) is a MongoDB-based application that manages books, authors, and patrons.
 This project provides a database setup with collections to store information about books, authors, and patrons.
 It also includes various MongoDB shell commands to perform CRUD (Create, Read, Update, Delete) operations and advanced queries.